Dominicdaniel86/Mursica-FM/SECURITY.md

 | Latest  | ✅                 |
 | Older   | ❌ (No support)    |

+Only the official MursicaFM repository and website are guaranteed to have the latest updates.
+Forks or third-party versions may lack updates and are not endorsed by the developer.
+Use the official release for security and reliability.

 ## Reporting a Vulnerability

 Please **do not publicly disclose** security vulnerabilities (e.g., in a GitHub Issue).
 Instead, follow the instructions below for responsible disclosure: